VirgilSecurity/virgil-sdk-net/documentation/guides/virgil-card/creating-card.md

 # Creating Card

-This guide shows how to create a user's **Virgil Card**, which is the main entity of **Virgil Services**.
-Every user/device is represented with a Virgil Card which contains all the necessary information to identify them.
+This guide shows how to create a user's **Virgil Card** – the main entity of **Virgil Services**.
+Every user/device is represented by Virgil Card with all the necessary information to identify them.

 For original information about the Virgil Card check out our Virgil Card Service.

-Every developer can create a user's Virgil Card, that will be visible within the Application, as well as a **Global Virgil Card**, that is not related to any Application and will be visible to anybody.
+Every developer can create a user's **Virgil Card** (visible within the Application) or **Global Virgil Card** (visible to anybody and not related to the Application).

 See our [Use Cases](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4/documentation/get-started) to find out what you can do with Virgil Cards.
 If you need to create a Global Virgil Card, start with the guide, [Creating a Global Card](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/virgil-card/creating-global-card.md).